In our community

 How It Started

-Fred Cass and Tracy Keenan were concerned about students who face financial difficulties, without available sources of support, prior to the completion of high school.
+Fred Cass and Tracy Cass were concerned about students who face financial difficulties, without available sources of support, prior to the completion of high school.

 There was an article in the Globe and Mail about the Help Our Students (HOST) program in Ottawa that was doing just that.